tin6150/metabolic/README.rst

         docker run  -it -v $HOME:/home/tin tin6150/base4metabolic
         docker run  -it -v $HOME:/home/tin tin6150/perl4metabolic

+		checking PERL5LIB @INC
+		env -i perl -V    # ignores the PERL5LIB env var env    perl -V
+		both should return the same output, but if root's env got inherited, clear it with something like ``export PERL5LIB=''``

 container size
 ==============

-singularity.sif is  5.9 GB      # Download by Singularity Hub Singularity 3.2
+- singularity.sif is  6 GB # Download by Singularity Hub Singularity 3.2
-singularity.img is 21 GB        # 2.6 build on bofh
+- singularity.img is 21 GB # 2.6 build on bofh
-docker image ls for metabolic is 16.9 GB (seems to have grown a lot since gtdbtk, but did not include DB). docker image ls for perl4metabolic is 1.83 GB.
+- docker image ls for metabolic is 16.9 GB (seems to have grown a lot since gtdbtk, but did not include DB).
+- docker image ls for perl4metabolic is 1.83 GB.
-12 GB  is used by /opt/METABOLIC/kofam_database/
+- 12 GB  is used by /opt/METABOLIC/kofam_database/

 above do not include the gtdbtk DB